+Despite achieving a precision better than 1\% in the determination of the gluon propagator (Eq.~\eqref{eq:gprop_sm}), the calculation of the bare gluon Green's function (Eq.~\eqref{eq:bare_green_sm}) remains subject to formidable numerical challenges.
+More concretely, the direct computation of Eq.~\eqref{eq:bare_green_sm} is plagued by substantial statistical uncertainties, making a stable determination of $Z_{11}^{\mathrm{RI}}$ (equivalently $\bar{Z}_{11}^{\mathrm{lat.}}$) at any scale viable only with a statistical sample exceeding hundreds of thousands of configurations.

-Applying the cluster decomposition error reduction (CDER) technique enables significant error suppression in $Z_{11}^{\mathrm{RI}}$ calculations~\cite{Liu:2017man,Yang:2018bft}.
+Applying the cluster decomposition error reduction (CDER) technique enables significant error suppression in $Z_{11}^{\mathrm{RI}}$ (or $\bar{Z}_{11}^{\mathrm{lat.}}$) calculations~\cite{Liu:2017man,Yang:2018bft}.
 The fundamental principle of cluster decomposition asserts that correlators exhibit exponential decay with increasing separation between operator insertions, implying that integration beyond the correlation length primarily contributes to statistical noise rather than meaningful signal.
-The CDER methodology addresses this by truncating the volume integral beyond a characteristic distance, thereby achieving an enhancement of the signal-to-noise ratio by a factor of $\sqrt{V}$, as demonstrated in~\cite{Liu:2017man}.
-When implementing CDER for the computation in~\eqref{eq:bare_green}, we introduce two distinct cutoff parameters: $r_1$ between the gluon operator and one gauge field, and $r_2$ between the gauge fields within the gluon propagator.
-This implementation yields the modified correlator with appropriate spatial cutoffs.
-The CDER technique achieves computational efficiency of $\mathcal{O}(V\log V)$ through the repeated application of fast Fourier transforms (FFTs).
-For the three-point function specified in~\eqref{eq:bare_green}, we implement the following computational strategy:
+The CDER methodology addresses this by truncating the volume integral beyond a characteristic distance, thereby achieving an enhancement of the signal-to-noise ratio by a factor of $\sqrt{V}$, as demonstrated in Ref.~\cite{Liu:2017man}.